ClaudiaCarpenter/maker-recipes/max-bread.md

 #### 6) Bake (400°F)

-Move still-combined pans to not oven and bake at 400°F for 40 minutes.
+Move still-combined pans to hot oven and bake at 400°F for 40 minutes.
 Remove from oven, take off inverted top pan and let sit for 10 minutes in the bottom pan before removing.